 Those are actually symptoms of dampness created by abusing the sweet flavor (and/or starchy carbs).

 Instead of eliminating carbs (sweet flavor) entirely, as in some of the highly restrictive dieting protocols, the question is how can you heal an overly damp condition that was created by the excessive sweet?

 Here are some simple suggestions:

 - Be conscious to NOT excessively eat the sweet flavor in any form (food, drink, candy, chocolate, carbs, etc.)

-- Spleen/stomach/pancreas is nourished by the sweet flavor, so don’t eliminate it entirely
+- Our body is nourished by the sweet flavor, so don’t eliminate it entirely

-- The bitter flavor can help to clear and cool excess heat created by a damp condition
+- The bitter flavor can help clear and cool excess heat created by a damp condition

-- The pungent/spicy flavor disperses excess phlegm created by dampness
+- The pungent flavor can disperse excess phlegm created by dampness

 - Running and cardiovascular activity helps dry a damp condition (as well as deep belly breathing)

-For those of you interested in learning how to use food and flavor to nourish and heal the body, download my FREE Food as Medicine Guide.
+If you are interested in learning how to use food and flavor to nourish and heal the body, download my FREE Food as Medicine Guide.

-It’ll get you started on a happier, healthier and more delicious path to wellness… without having to go on a highly restrictive, joyless diet.
+It’ll get you started on a happier, healthier, and more delicious path to wellness… without having to go on a highly restrictive and joyless diet.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.